Hyunho-Won/SNN_paper/README.md

 Recently, research on SNN that are expected to have higher energy efficiency than conventional DNN has increased.
 SNN is expected to be efficient in processing event data, which is sparse spatio-temporal data.
 To utilize event data on SNN, pre-processing is required and it has a profound effect on SNN learning.
 So it is necessary to investigate the effect of the pre-processing method of event data on the learning performance of SNN.
-In this paper, we analyze the change of learning performance according to the event accumulation method and time interval(Ti), which is major variable of voxel grid-based preprocessing.
+In this paper, we analyze the change of learning performance according to the event accumulation method and time interval(T𝑖), which is major variable of voxel grid-based preprocessing.

 # SNN
 To design SNN accelerator, We had to study SNN firts.